CabotScouts/reconciler/README.md

 Will match a *payout* into your bank account, with the *payments* from parents that it consists of (so these can then be properly reconciled)

+Currently parses payment descriptions according to how we format our Units, eventually I'll pull this out of the module so you can specify your own matching/export columns.

 ## Required packages
 * **gocardless_pro** - GoCardless API
 * **openpyxl** - for writing xlsx files